robkoo/EndpointAnalytics-RemediationScript-Apache-Commons-text/README.md

 # Detection and remediation script for Defender
 This detection and remediation scripts finds old JetBrains Rider profiles and removes all JetBrains Rider profile folders except the latest one.

+Run this Defender scripts in the user context.